ElementsProject/lightning/doc/lightningd-config.5.md

 IPv6 on all interfaces, '0.0.0.0' means bind to all IPv4 interfaces, '::' means 'bind to all IPv6 interfaces'.
 'PORT' is not specified, 9735 is used.

+   The `ws:` prefix indicates to expect connections to use the RFC-6455 WebSocket protocol instead of raw TCP/IP.
+This is more usable by web browsers directly, but often requires a reverse proxy to speak TLS ("wss").

   This option can be used multiple times to add more addresses, and its use disables autolisten.
 If necessary, and 'always-use-proxy'